BaseMax/LMPHP/README.md

 # Multi Languages PHP
-Multi-language management and support on the site.
+Multi-language management and support on the php.

 ## Features